ggoltsman/small_bfx_workflow/README.md

-# small_bfx_workflow

-The workflow run snpEff on a bare-bomes vcf file and produces an annotated vcf which is then entered into an sqlite3 database
+The workflow runs snpEff on a bare-bomes vcf file and produces an annotated vcf which is then entered into an sqlite3 database

 INSTALLL: